skippyr/dotfiles/README.md

 					<li>Reopen Kitty.</li>
 				</ul>
 		<h3>Neovim</h3>
-			<p>By using my dotfiles, you can easily configure Neovim with LSP servers by following these steps:</p>
+			<p>Easily configure Neovim with LSP servers by following these steps:</p>
 			<ul>
 				<li>Install the latest version of Neovim.</li>
 					<p>Most Linux distributions have it, but most also have it out-of-date.
 Anyway, you can always install the latest binary of Neovim for your system by looking into its <a href="https://github.com/neovim/neovim/releases">available releases on GitHub</a>.</p>